Plan Your Visit

 IWM North is easily accessible by public transport from the City Centre or by car via the Manchester Outer Ring Road (M60).
 To make your visit greener, please consider using public transport.
-Further details about transport options are listed below.
 To plan your route, visit Traveline North-West.

 Leave the M60 at Junction 9 and join Parkway (A5081) towards Trafford Park.
 At the first island take the third exit onto Village Way; at the next island take the second exit onto Warren Bruce Road.
 Turn right at the T-junction onto Trafford Wharf Road.
 Alternatively, leave the M602 at Junction 3 and follow the signs.

 IWM North is located at The Quays, Greater Manchester's fantastic waterfront destination.
-Within just one square mile, you will find a hub of culture, history and sport with venues.
-Use the Creative Tourist Cultural Calendar to find out about cultural events, or visit one of Manchester's other award-winning museums or galleries:
+Within just one square mile, you will find a hub of culture, history and sport venues.
+Visit Creative Tourist to find out about cultural events, or visit one of Manchester's other award-winning museums or galleries: